 - Place the dough on a floured surface and roll it into a ball.
 Divide the dough in half and pat each half into round discs.
 Wrap in plastic and chill for at least 1 hour.

-- Gently place the rolled-out dough onto your tart pan and pat it into place using your fingers.
-Form around the edges and use your fingers to push the excess dough off using the sharp edges.
-Place the tart pan in the freezer for 15 minutes.
+- Place the tart pan in the freezer for 15 minutes.
 While the crust is in the freezer, preheat the oven to 375°F. After 15 minutes, remove the crust from the freezer and pierce it all over with a fork to ensure the crust doesn't bubble while cooking.

 - Place a piece of parchment paper on top of the crust (about 2-3 inches overhang all around).
-Fill with pie weights or something heavy.
+Fill the bottom with pie weights or something heavy.
 I do not have pie weights so I used some beans that had been in my pantry forever (do not eat after using them as weights).

 - Bake for 20 minutes.
 Remove the parchment paper and weights and bake for an additional 10 to 12 minutes.
 Place the tart pan with the crust on a wire rack to cool.